contentful/contentful.js/CONTRIBUTING.md

+We appreciate any community contributions to this project, whether in the form of issues or Pull Requests.

+This document outlines the we'd like you to follow in terms of commit messages and code style.

+It also explains what to do in case you want to setup the project locally and run tests.

 # Setup

 This project is written in ES2015 and transpiled to ES5 using Babel, to the `dist` directory.
 This should generally only happen at publishing time, or for testing purposes only.